jakeseaton/HitThat/README.md

 ![alt tag](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIAcceleration_Class/Art/device_axes.jpg)

-The natural punching motion seen here rotates the phone so that it travels in the negative x direction if the user is right handed, and positive if left.
-When the accelerometer reports a high x acceleration, we know that the user punched.
+The natural punching motion rotates the phone so that it travels in the negative x direction if the user is right handed, and positive if left.
+When the accelerometer reports a high x acceleration, we know that the user jabbed.

 ![alt tag](http://heavyfists.com/wp-content/uploads/boxing-combinations.jpg)